67th Annual Conference of the American Association for Chinese Studies

 Institutional Host:

 The AACS is an interdisciplinary association devoted to the study of subjects related to China and Taiwan broadly construed (www.americanassociationforchinesestudies.org).
 Membership in AACS is required for participation in the annual conference, but non-members are welcome to submit proposals, join the Association, and participate in the annual meeting.
-We encourage submissions from junior and senior scholars and Ph.D. students from the U.S. and overseas.
+We encourage submissions from junior and senior scholars and Ph.D. students from the United States and overseas.
 Please note that this conference is in-person only.

 All proposals should include complete contact information (address, telephone number, and email) for all participants.
-The deadline for panel and individual proposals is Friday, March 28, 2025.
-Scholars submitting proposals by the deadline should be notified of our decision by Friday, May 16, 2025.

-All panelists must register for the AACS 2025 conference and renew or apply for AACS membership before August 22, 2025.
-For those whose panels or papers are accepted, the AACS considers registration and attendance to be a professional obligation, to be honored unless there are exigent circumstances preventing a participant’s attendance.
+All accepted participants must register for the AACS 2026 conference and renew or apply for AACS membership before August 21, 2026.
+For those whose panels or papers are accepted, the AACS considers registration and attendance to be a professional obligation, to be honored unless exigent circumstances prevent participation.
+Please ensure that you secure travel funding from your own institution as soon as possible.

-The 2025 AACS Conference Program Committee is composed of Dennis Weng(Sam Houston State University), Chair; Chien Chung Huang (Rutgers University), Fang Yu Li (New College of Florida) and Yenna Wu (University of California, Riverside).
+The 2026 AACS Conference Program Committee is composed of Dennis Weng (Sam Houston State University), Chair; Chien-Chung Huang (Rutgers University); Fang-Yu Li (New College of Florida); and Yenna Wu (University of California, Riverside).

 Paper panels will include a chair, four paper givers, and normally a discussant.
 The same person can serve as chair and discussant, or chair and paper presenter.
 Roundtables will have a chair, four speakers who are experts in the field, and no discussant since we want to leave time for questions from the audience.
 The chair and discussant, if any, should be scholars with a PhD in the field and affiliated with a university or research institute.
 The paper givers should submit their draft papers to their panel chairs and discussants at least two weeks before the conference.
 Paper abstracts should be in English and not exceed 250 words.